-Now you may be thinking that booze is a rather lackluster legacy for old-time apples.
+Now, you may be thinking that booze is a rather lackluster legacy for old-time apples.
 But remember, this was before refrigeration.
 The ability to store fruit through the winter helped keep people healthy.
 Cider wasn’t just an intoxicant, it was also a vitamin-preservation technique.
-There are other old-fashioned apple varieties to store whole in a root cellar all winter, and some were dried for winter eating.
+There are other old-fashioned apple varieties that can keep whole in a root cellar all winter, and others are dried for winter eating.

 Since apples were such a staple food for so many, lots of varieties were bred and cultivated.
 Nowadays, we’re relegated to just a few unimpressive varieties that look pretty and ship well.
 But never fear, there are folks working to preserve and revitalize heirloom apple diversity.

 If you’re looking to plant an apple tree and want to choose something other than Red Delicious or Granny Smith, check out to list below.